-We hope you find an answer to your question in our FAQ.
-If not, please feel free to contact us, and we’d be happy to help.
+Whether you’ve leased vans before or you’re looking to lease a van for the first time, you may have questions.
+Please see below our most frequently asked questions.
+If you can’t find an answer to your question please feel free to contact us, and we’d be happy to help.

 Yes, sometimes the deals available to Personal and Business users may vary.

-Our lease vehicles are always brand new cars unless otherwise stated,
+Our lease vehicles are always brand new unless otherwise stated.

 Contracts are generally taken out over 24 months or 36 months.
 3+23 and 3+35 is the payment breakdown, 3+ denotes the initial payment (3x the quoted rental), 23 and 35 denotes the number of monthly payments to follow.
 The initial payment can be increased/decreased depending on the deal.